a1mzone/geospatial-stack/README.md

 # geospatial-stack

-This is the setup for a GeoMesa Accumulo stack running in a self hosted environment.
+This is the setup for a GeoMesa Accumulo stack running in a self hosted environment tested on Ubuntu 20.04

 At the moment these plays do the majority of the setup for Zookeeper, Hadoop and Accumulo.

-In the future GeoMesa with Spark and Toree will be included.
+In the future GeoMesa with Spark (Jupyter & Toree) will be included.

+## Current versions

+    Zookeeper   3.4.14
+    Hadoop      3.3.6
+    Accumulo    2.0.1
+    Java        1.8
+    Python      3.10

 ### Structure